 - Day 17: Fly out to Kathmandu

 EBC Gokyo Lake Mani Rimdu Trek

-EBC Gokyo lake Mani Rimdu trek covers two different trekking routes the Everest base camp and Gokyo valley treks.
-A popular high pass Cho La stands between these two trekking trails, so you need to cross Cho La to complete this trek during the Mani Rimdu festival trek in the Everest region.
+EBC Gokyo Lake Mani Rimdu Trek covers two different trekking routes the Everest base camp and the Gokyo valley treks.
+A famous high pass Cho La stands between these two trekking trails, so you need to cross Cho La to complete this trek during the Mani Rimdu festival trek in the Everest region.

 You trek up to the base camp and Kalapathar after participating in the festival in Tengboche.
-Then go for Gokyo lakes via Cho La pass.
-You will cross a big glacier before you reach Gokyo on this trip.
-EBC Gokyo lake Manirimdu trek itinerary has been given below:
+Then go for Gokyo Lakes via Cho La pass.
+You will cross a giant glacier before you reach Gokyo on this trip.
+EBC Gokyo Lake Manirimdu Trek itinerary has been given below: